 Heather is a film producer living in Santa Barbara, California.
 The one constant in Heather’s life is her absolute love for surfing and the ocean.
 She begins most of her days with a surf session at a world-class surf break in south Santa Barbara County, where she is known for her graceful longboard style.

 After receiving a Bachelor’s Degree in Sociology from UCLA in 1984, Heather worked in advertising until she became a full-time mother in 1991.
 In 2007, she started her film production company, Graciegirl LLC, and created the groundbreaking 2009 documentary surf film, THE WOMEN AND THE WAVES, with friend and mentor, Peck Euwer of Swell Pictures Inc.

-For 18 + years, Heather has supported and volunteered for “Heal the Ocean,” a successful Santa Barbara-based non-profit citizen’s action group committed to ending ocean pollution.
+For years, Heather has worked with “Heal the Ocean,” a successful Santa Barbara-based non-profit citizen’s action group committed to ending ocean pollution.
 In 2012, she was named to the Heal the Ocean Board of Directors where she heads up fundraising and events.
 No matter how busy her life becomes, Heather manages to find time to get in the ocean.
 It is her love of the ocean and passion for surfing that motivates her to make films that show a slice of life that is relevant to the female experience in our society.

 Peck grew up in Pittsburgh, PA, and never even considered surfing other than catching rare glimpses on Wide World of Sports.
 That all changed when he moved to California in 1993.
 He bought a board and started flailing at El Porto in LA’s South Bay, one of the most revered secret spots on the California coast.
 His passion for the sport grows with each passing year, and constantly threatens to disrupt his life.